prowler-cloud/prowler/docs/tutorials/allowlist.md

 ## Allowlist Yaml File Syntax

     ### Account, Check and/or Region can be * to apply for all the cases
-    ### Resources is a list that can have either Regex or Keywords:
+    ### Resources is a list that can have either Regex or Keywords
+    ### Tags is an optional list containing tuples of 'key=value'
     ###########################  ALLOWLIST EXAMPLE  ###########################
     Allowlist:
       Accounts:
         "123456789012":
           Checks:
             "iam_user_hardware_mfa_enabled":
               Regions:
                 - "us-east-1"
               Resources:
                 - "user-1"           # Will ignore user-1 in check iam_user_hardware_mfa_enabled
                 - "user-2"           # Will ignore user-2 in check iam_user_hardware_mfa_enabled
             "*":
               Regions:
                 - "*"
               Resources:
-                - "test"             # Will ignore every resource containing the string "test" in every account and region
+                - "test"             # Will ignore every resource containing the string "test" and the tags 'test=test' and 'project=test' in account 123456789012 and every region
+              Tags:
+                - "test=test"        # Will ignore every resource containing the string "test" and the tags 'test=test' and 'project=test' in account 123456789012 and every region
+                - "project=test"

         "*":
           Checks:
             "s3_bucket_object_versioning":
               Regions:
                 - "eu-west-1"
                 - "us-east-1"
               Resources:
                 - "ci-logs"           # Will ignore bucket "ci-logs" AND ALSO bucket "ci-logs-replica" in specified check and regions
                 - "logs"              # Will ignore EVERY BUCKET containing the string "logs" in specified check and regions
                 - "[[:alnum:]]+-logs" # Will ignore all buckets containing the terms ci-logs, qa-logs, etc. in specified check and regions
+            "*":
+              Regions:
+                - "*"
+              Resources:
+                - "*"
+              Tags:
+                - "environment=dev"    # Will ignore every resource containing the tag 'environment=dev' in every account and region

 ## Supported Allowlist Locations